-The library has a total of fifty-seven workstations located on the first floor, including thirty-nine Dell computers and eighteen Apple computers.
+The library has a total of twenty-eight (28) workstations located on the first floor, including twenty-four (24) Dell computers and four (4) Apple computers.

 The computers are for use by students, staff, faculty and the general public.
 Priority will be given to members of the medical school community.
-All computers require a login to use.
-Members of the medical school community should use their network account; members of the public should use the login details posted next to the workstation.
+Members of the medical school community should use their network account; members of the public should use the guest login.

 - Eight Clinical (UMMHC) Computers

 - One accessible workstation with a wide curved monitor (210)

 - One standalone wide curved monitor with USB-C laptop connection available

 - One instructor workstation

 - Overhead projector